diovalos/video-archiver/README.md

 - **Debug Logging:**
   - Prints debug messages to the console at various stages (e.g., uploading files, splitting videos, cleaning up temporary files).

+--> add a feature to record the files which didnt upload i.e. status 429  and , later try uploading them again -> try uploading files in batch